 Google Maps Service: Transforming lives and businesses all over!

 Google Maps service first launched on February 8, 2005.
-It’s been more than 13 years since we’re using it and it’s been exciting journey to see how it is improving our life and transforming industries.
-It has changed the way we ride by providing directions on available transportation method, setting routes and getting traffic information, verbal instructions, finding a location, location sharing and location editing.
+It’s been more than 13 years since we’re using it and it’s been exciting journey to see how it is improving our lives and transforming industries.
+It has changed the way we ride by providing directions on available transportation methods, setting routes, and getting traffic information, verbal instructions, finding a location, location sharing, and location editing.
 For instance, if you want to know where you can catch your next flight, you can find that information about events and reservations using Google Maps service.
+And of course, it contributes to the virtue to local SEO services.

 June 2005, Google launched Google Maps API to enable developers to integrate Google Maps into websites.
 Now, it is excited to launch the next-gen of Google Maps business- comprising streamlined API products and advanced industry solutions to drive innovation.